 The Supplier will be expected to continually improve the way in which the required Services are to be delivered throughout the Contract duration.

-The Supplier should present new ways of working to the Authority during monthly Contract review meetings.
+The Supplier should present new ways of working to the Authority duringContract review meetings.

 Changes to the way in which the Services are to be delivered must be brought to the Authority’s attention and agreed prior to any changes being implemented.